Conservatism in Iceland

-Conservatism in Iceland has been the dominant ideology of the country's politics since the 20th century, notably under the Independence Party which has dominated Icelandic politics since its inception in 1929.
-Today it is primarily represented by three parties, namely the liberal conservative Independence Party, the agrarian liberal conservative Progressive Party and the conservative agrarian Centre Party.
+Conservatism has been the dominant ideology of Iceland's politics since the 20th century, most notably under the Independence Party which has been the largest and most influential party in Icelandic politics since its founding in 1929.
+Unlike conservatism in many other countries, Icelandic conservatism has historically placed far greater emphasis on economic liberalism, national sovereignty, and institutional stability than on social or moral conservatism.
+Today it is primarily represented by three parties, namely the liberal conservative Independence Party, the agrarian liberal conservative Progressive Party and the conservative-populist Centre Party.

 History

 Early origins

 The origins of Icelandic conservatism can be traced to the 19th century during Iceland's struggle for increased autonomy from the Kingdom of Denmark.
-Early conservative thought was tied to the Icelandic elite, clergy, and educated classes who supported gradual reform and constitutional monarchy rather than radical republicanism.
-Conservative Icelanders were often aligned with Danish authorities, favoring stability and preserving Icelandic cultural and religious traditions, especially through the Lutheran Church and rural community life.
+Early conservative thought was tied to the Icelandic elite, clergy, and educated classes who supported gradual reform, constitutionalism and constitutional monarchy rather than radical political change.
+Conservative Icelanders were often aligned with Danish authorities and tended to favour stability, legalism and the preservation of Icelandic cultural and religious traditions, especially through the Lutheran Church and rural community life.

-During this time, nationalist conservatism emerged as a dominant ideology among many Icelanders seeking greater autonomy while maintaining traditional institutions.
-The rise of Icelandic romantic nationalism, inspired by romantic nationalist ideas from continental Europe, and exemplified by figures such as Jón Sigurðsson, mixed liberal and conservative values in advocating for independence through legal and peaceful means.
+During this period, a form of nationalist conservatism emerged as a dominant ideology among many Icelanders seeking greater autonomy while maintaining traditional institutions.
+Icelandic romantic nationalism, inspired by romantic nationalist ideas from continental Europe, and exemplified by figures such as Jón Sigurðsson, mixed liberal and conservative values in advocating for Icelandic independence through gradual, legal and peaceful means over revolutionary change.